“The problem lies not so much in developing new ideas, but in escaping from old ones” John Maynard Keynes

 Oncologists tend to view cancers as some kind of genetic mistake.
 Some mutations making cells go crazy and become cancer.
 But to Drs.
 Davies and Lineweaver, another cosmologist and astro-biologist, the behavior of cancer cells is any but berserk.
 Not at all.
 It is a highly organized, systemic method of survival.
 It’s no accident that cancer survives everything the body throws at it.
 It’s not a random collection of genetic mutations.
 Developing those specific attributes is as likely as throwing a pile of bricks into the air and having them land exactly as a house.

 Considering the body’s massive deployment of weaponery to kill cancer cells, it is impossible that cancer survives only as a freak accident.
 A freak accident that happens to every cell in the body, in every organism known to exist?
-If something seems ‘stupid’ but works (survives), then by its very definition, it’s not stupid.
-Yet cancer researchers and doctors had all treated cancer as some kind of random collection of stupid genetic mistake.
-No, there was stupidity going on, and it wasn’t the cancer’s.
+That can’t be a collection of random genetic mistakes.

 Another great benefit of bringing in outsiders, especially physicists is that they bring a fundamentally different attitude to the cancer problem.
 Doctors and medical researchers always want ‘evidence’ to prove that something is true.
 That is, if cancer is due to smoking, then we must spend decades and millions of dollars to prove the smoking causes cancer.
 Each step along the way to the truth is paved with decades of bickering and demands to ‘see the evidence’.

 Medicine, on the other hand, rejects new theories like a prom queen rejects pimple faced suitors.
-If ‘The Man’ says that calories cause obesity, then all other theories are shouted down.
-If ‘The Man’ says that cancer is caused by genetic mutations, then all other theories may apply elsewhere.
-They call this process ‘peer-review’, and glorify it as a religion.
+If ‘common knowledge’ says that calories cause obesity, then all other theories are shouted down.
+If ‘common knowledge’ says that cancer is caused by genetic mutations, then all other theories may apply elsewhere.
+They call this process ‘peer-review’, and glorify it like a religion.
 Galileo, for example, was not a fan of peer review by the church.
 In physics, your theory is only good if it explains the known observations.
 In medicine, your theory is only good if everybody else likes it, too.
 This explains the rapid pace of progress in the physical sciences and the glacial pace of medical research.

 Progress is slower in medicine